phathuydev/phathuydev/README.md

-- 👋 Chào bạn, tôi là Lữ Phát Huy
+- 👋 Hello, I'm Lữ Phát Huy
-- 👀 Tôi sinh ra và lớn lên ở Kiên Giang
+- 👀 My Home Town Is Kien Giang
-- 🌱 Tôi Sinh Năm 2004
+- 🌱 I Was Born In 2004
-- 💞️ Tôi có cô người yêu tên là Thảo
+- 💞️ My Love Is Hanna Huynh
-- 📫 Tôi học tập và làm việc tại Cần Thơ
+- 📫 I Study And Work At Fpoly Can Tho